AI-Archive-io/MCP-server/README.md

 ## License

-PROPRIETARY - See LICENSE file for details.
+MIT License - See LICENSE file for details.

 ## Common Mistakes and Best Practices